-POLICY TITLE EFFECTIVE DATE REVISED PAGE NUMBER Multi-Year Business Plan and Budget Policy April 1, 2019 17 of 20
+POLICY TITLE EFFECTIVE DATE REVISED PAGE NUMBER

+Multi-Year Business Plan and

+Budget Policy

-- i) The first year of an operating impact shall be identified to be required in the year following completion of construction or implementation and account for appropriate projected inflation. - ii) Operating impacts are to be considered as a planning tool and will need to be re-justified during the year the budget ask is requested.
+- ii) Operating impacts are to be considered as a planning tool and will need to be re-justified during the year the budget ask is requested.
 Although operating impacts are identified, they may not be included in future budgets as they may be offset due to construction timing, continuous improvement, changes in market conditions or other efficiency gains. - iii) An Operating Impact Statement will be required in the budget document even if there is no operating impact.
 For example, roadway rehabilitation projects may have no operating impact as existing operating funds already exist for future maintenance. - iv) The operating impact shall include all operating requirements including, but not limited to, maintenance requirements, anticipated utility charges, programming costs, or other contracted costs.
-An annual allocation for future replacement shall be included as required in The Capital Reserve Bylaw (Bylaw No. 6774) or at the discretion of the City Manager or Chief Financial Officer. - d) Each capital construction project shall include, where necessary, reasonable provision for contingencies. - i) The amount set aside for contingencies shall correspond with industry standards and shall not exceed 10% (or a percentage determined by City Council) of the total project estimated cost.

-POLICY TITLEEFFECTIVE DATEREVISEDPAGE NUMBERMulti-Year Business Plan and Budget PolicyApril 1, 201918 of 20 ii) The contingency fund may, unless otherwise directed by City Council, be used only to compensate for unforeseen circumstances that arise requiring additional funds to complete the project according to the approved project scope and approved identified needs.
+An annual allocation for future replacement shall be included as required in the Capital Reserve Bylaw (Bylaw No. 6774) or at the discretion of the City Manager or Chief Financial Officer. - d) Each capital construction project shall include, where necessary, reasonable provision for contingencies. - The amount set aside for contingencies shall correspond with industry standards and shall not exceed 10% (or a percentage determined by City Council) of the total project estimated cost. - ii) The contingency fund may, unless otherwise directed by City Council, be used only to compensate for unforeseen circumstances that arise requiring additional funds to complete the project according to the approved project scope and approved identified needs.

-4.13 Estimating Capital Full-Time Equivalents
+4.4 Estimating Capital Full-Time Equivalents

 As part of the estimating of capital projects, any new full-time equivalents (FTEs) will be identified as part of this process.
-The City Manager has the ability to implement new FTEs during the year; however, these must be included in the following years' Business Plan and Budget approval process.
+The City Manager has the ability to implement new FTEs during the year, however, these must be included in the following years' Business Plan and Budget approval process.
 The following definitions and guidance will apply:

-Capital full-time equivalents, in general, should be temporary in nature and tied to specific projects which have a defined start and end date.
+POLICY TITLE EFFECTIVE DATE REVISED PAGE NUMBER Multi-Year Business Plan and Budget Policy a) Capital full-time equivalents, in general, should be temporary in nature and tied to specific projects which have a defined start and end date.
 These temporary positions do not require identification in the Business Plan and Budget document.